amol-/tgext.utils/README.rst

 and put an ``<input type="hidden">`` into the form with a ``request.csrf_token`` as the value and ``_csrf_token`` as name:

+The user also should register the ``CSRFConfigurationComponent`` in it's application configuration and configure at least ``csrf.secret`` in the blueprint/ini file (uuid4 is a good choice)

 .. code-block:: python

     @csrf_token